Asset Corrosion Management in Oil and Gas Industry

 Dicounted Fee (*): £1299.99 (Excluded VAT)

-*Discounted price is applicable to early bird registration (before 16th Feb 2024), group of 3 or more people, and PhD students.
+*Discounted price is applicable to early bird registration ( At least 3 weeks before the course start date), group of 3 or more people, and PhD students.